espressif/developer-portal/content/workshops/esp-idf-with-esp32-c6/assignment-7/index.md

 4. **Enable the ULP on the SDK configuration**

-To enable the ULP, we need to set the following configurations on the SDKConfig.
+To enable the ULP, we need to set the following configurations in the `sdkconfig`.
 You can create the `sdkconfig.defaults` with the following content:

 ```text
 # Enable ULP